All Episodes

 What?

-You talk about the dossier all the time, but you fail to tell your your followers and your and your whoever listens to you that the dossier was originally purchased by the Republican Party and Marco Rubio.
+You talk about the dossier all the time, but you fail to tell your followers and whoever listens to you that the dossier was originally purchased by the Republican Party and Marco Rubio.

-Why do you never tell your party or your your followers the truth?
+Why do you never tell your party or your followers the truth?

-They have I had read that a lot that that some of this information, which would be normal, typical op research on another candidate, uh that was going on with other Republican candidates.
+I had read that a lot that some of this information, which would be normal, typical op research on another candidate, that was going on with other Republican candidates.

-However, the specific series was a it was not a big dossier to start.
+However, the specific series, it was not a big dossier to start.

 It was a series of memos and op research that collectively became known as the dossier.